 On November 2, 1931 T&P’s twelve-story “skyscraper” passenger terminal opened as part of T&P’s $13 million ($199 million today) building program in Fort Worth.
 Clip is from the November 3 Dallas Morning News.

 The Star-Telegram published a front-page editorial on the significance of the new passenger station during the Iron Age, the era when people dressed to travel, they traveled by train, and trains were pulled by steam locomotives.
 The editorial refers to the 1896 federal building/post office on Jennings Avenue, which was still standing.

 This ad congratulated Texas & Pacific and its president, John L. Lancaster.

 As was the custom, local businesses placed congratulatory ads in local newspapers.
 Northern Texas Traction Company would go into receivership in 1932 and in 1938 become Fort Worth Transit Company, operating both buses and streetcars.
 Streetcar service would end in 1939.

 The nearby Jennings Avenue underpass also opened when the new depot opened.
-Both the new station and the new underpass were celebrated with a parade in which five thousand people marched downtown and through the underpass, led by five bands.
+Both the new depot and the new underpass were celebrated with a parade in which five thousand people marched downtown and through the underpass, led by five bands.

 On December 13, 1930 Mayor William Bryce had proposed changing the name of three streets—the Fort Worth-Dallas Pike, East Front Street, and North Street—to honor T&P chief John L. Lancaster, a resident of (close your eyes, Amon!)
 Dallas.
 Clip is from the December 14 Dallas Morning News.